rclone/rclone/docs/content/qingstor.md

 Note that "--qingstor-upload-concurrency" chunks of this size are buffered in memory per transfer.

-If you are transferring large files over high speed links and you have enough memory, then increasing this will speed up the transfers.
+If you are transferring large files over high-speed links and you have enough memory, then increasing this will speed up the transfers.

 - Config:      chunk_size